MorsGames/wTimer/README.md

 v1.0.0 (15/06/2020):
 - Initial release.

-If you have any questions, you can ask them on this project's [itch.io page](https://mors-games.itch.io/WalrusTimer) or at my [Discord Server](https://discord.gg/4jgSARF).
+If you have any questions, you can ask them on this project's [itch.io page](https://mors-games.itch.io/WalrusTimer) or create an issue in this repository.